Last Updated on March 5, 2023 by Victor Queiroz

 At this stage, to get on with the plan of starting a business in Portugal, you’ll need to present proof of accommodation.
 The document shows the place where you intend to reside in Portugal, as soon as you enter the country.

-Depending on your country of origin, you may present different documents in order to apply for the visa.
+Depending on your country of origin, you may present different documents to apply for the visa.
 Among the most common documents, we can highlight the following:

 International Medical Insurance